farrel/tuple-space/README.md

     thread::sleep(time::Duration::from_millis(200));

-    // Adder tread that finds and removes a tuple with two integers, and writes their sum back into the tuple
+    // Adder thread that finds and removes a tuple with two integers, and writes their sum back into the tuple
     // space.
     let adder_thread: JoinHandle<Result<()>> = thread::spawn(move || {
         // Template tuple with two Integer wild card elements.